apiflask/apiflask/docs/openapi.md

 APIFlask (with APISpec) will generate the operation `schema` object from the data schema you passed.

-To set the OpenAPI spec for fields, you can pass a dict with the `metadata` keyword:
+To set the OpenAPI spec for schema fields, you can pass a dict with the `metadata` keyword:

 ```python
 class PetInSchema(Schema):